shootsofficial/shootsofficial.github.io/README.md

 Fork the Website Repo
 ---------------

 The next step is to fork the Shoots repo using the GitHub website.
-This will make a copy of your own that you can work with.

 1. Navigate to the [shootsofficial/shootsofficial.github.io](https://github.com/shootsofficial/shootsofficial.github.io) repository.
 2. In the top-right corners of the page, click *Fork*.